 - Representation of Siddharth Engineering Limited (the contractor) before a 3-member Arbitral Tribunal presided by a retired Judge of the Supreme Court of India in relation to claims arising under contracts for the supply and erection of power sub-stations entered into with the Haryana Vidyut Prasaran Nigam Ltd.

 - Representation of the Indian joint venture partners in a SIAC arbitration arising out of disputes following the termination of a joint venture in the media entertainment space.

 Representative matters in Court since 2017 with which Ritin has been involved and which are a matter of public record are:

-- Representation of Quippo Construction Equipment Limited in a jurisdictional challenge to the power of a court to entertain a setting aside petition in an arbitration seated outside its territorial jurisdiction (judgment reserved by Supreme Court of India in August 2019)
+- Representation of Quippo Construction Equipment Limited in a jurisdictional challenge to the power of a court to entertain a setting aside petition in an arbitration seated outside its territorial jurisdiction (judgment delivered by Supreme Court – April 2020)

 - Indian law statement to plaintiffs in an environmental claim instituted in the US District Court for the District of Columbia against International Finance Corporation (August 2019)

-- Representation of Reliance Jio Infocomm Limited in proceedings relating to compliance with its telecom license minimum roll out obligations (judgment reserved by the Telecom Disputes Settlement Appellate Tribunal in August 2019)
+- Representation of Reliance Jio Infocomm Limited in proceedings relating to compliance with its telecom license minimum roll out obligations (judgment delivered by Telecom Disputes Settlement Appellate Tribunal – October 2019)

 - Representation of companies in the Maire Tecnimont group in a setting aside petition filed by ONGC Petro Additions Limited in the Delhi High Court (Petition dismissed by the Delhi High Court – July 2019)